WARP-LAB/WARP-GUIDES-WEBPACK/02-cssandfiles/readme.md

 // ...
 ```

-Put directory `media/fonts/spacemono` into `src/conts/`.
+Put directory `media/fonts/spacemono` into `src/fonts/`.

 Run webpack and inspect `public/assets/` directory as well as how it looks in browser.

 ## Webpack SVG images vs SVG fonts

 Let us distinguish between webfonts and images.
-We do it by namig convention.
+We do it by naming convention.
 To do so, all svg webfonts alaways have to be suffixed with `-webfont`.
 If the *bulletproof syntax* is dropped then this can be ignored.

 _webpack.front.config.js_